Jackal (Marvel Comics character): Dead No More: The Clone Conspiracy

-Ben's dissolved remains are collected by the Jackal who was resurrected thanks to a new cloning process.
-However, the Jackal found problems with the cellular degradation.
-He had Ben killed 26 more times, all of which had Ben's life (and most of Peter's) flash before his eyes.
+Ben Reilly's remains are collected by Jackal, who resurrects him through a new cloning process.
+However, Jackal finds that Ben's body is still unstable and has him killed and resurrected 26 more times.
 The ordeal of repeated death caused Ben to become mentally unbalanced and morally ambiguous, due to the trauma and very soul being damaged from being removed and replaced over and over.
-Ben eventually breaks free and knocks out the Jackal.
-After improving Warren's formula, Ben makes clones of Miles and persuades the Jackal that he is a clone, thereby making it nearly impossible to tell who is the real one.
-Now free with a number of clone of Miles as servants, Ben acts as the new Jackal during the "Dead No More: The Clone Conspiracy" storyline and is determined to repay the people who have heavily influenced Ben's and Peter's lives with the Jackal's technology to make sure that no one has to suffer again and that those who have can become whole, and even does this by establishing New U Technologies.
+Ben eventually breaks free and knocks out Jackal.
+After improving Jackal's formula, Ben makes clones of Jackal and convinces the original Jackal that he is a clone.
+Ben assumes the Jackal name during the "Dead No More: The Clone Conspiracy" storyline, where he resurrects many of Spider-Man's friends and enemies.